JimMerkle/NUCLEO-F103RB_Rotary_Encoder/README.md

     Although the KY-040 module uses "CLK" and "DT" for signal names, these are the "A" and "B" switch outputs, that connect to the common GND signal as the rotary encoder rotates.
-Two pull=up resistors on the board pull the signal high (to the "+" voltage) when either switch is open.
+Two pull-up resistors on the board pull the signal high (to the "+" voltage) when either switch is open.